abdulcybort/ReconMaster/README.md

 Comply with all applicable laws

-Respect API terms of service
+Respect API terms of service and rate limits

 Follow responsible disclosure practices